edopelawi/CascadingTableDelegate/README.md

 Should both method not implemented by the `childDelegate`, `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` will return `UITableViewAutomaticDimension` for `tableView(_:estimatedHeightForRowAtIndexPath:)`, and `0` for `tableView(_:estimatedHeightForHeaderInSection:)`, and `tableView(_:estimatedHeightForFooterInSection:)`.

+For details of all method return values, please refer to the [Default Return Value documentation](Documentation/DefaultReturnValues.md).

 #### 3. `weak` declaration for `parentDelegate`

 Somehow, Xcode won't add `weak` modifier when you're implementing your own `CascadingTableDelegate` and autocompleting the `parentDelegate` property.
 Kindly add the `weak` modifier manually to prevent retain cycles 😁